rbalestr-lab/stable-ssl/README.rst

     if __name__ == "__main__":
        main()

-To launch the run using the configuration file ``default_config.yaml`` located in the ``./configs/`` folder, use the following command:
+In this example, to launch the run using the configuration file ``default_config.yaml`` located in the ``./configs/`` folder, use the following command, where ``run.py`` is the above script:

 .. code-block:: bash

-   python3 train.py --config-name default_config --config-path configs/
+   python3 run.py --config-name default_config --config-path configs/

 Library Design